 Choose an individual class or sign up to subscribe to their unlimited program with a 7-day free trial.

 The Chopra Center offers classes and teaching opportunities in meditation, Ayurveda, and coaching.
 You can learn online or attend one of their retreats.
 The Chopra Center is located at the Omni La Costa Resort and Spa in Carlsbad, California near San Diego.

-Gaia – If you are a seeker, dreamer, or interested in the evolution of your consciousness, Gaia provides video programming for spiritual growth, alternative health, personal development, and expanded consciousness.
+If you are a seeker, dreamer, or interested in the evolution of your consciousness you will love Gaia.
+It’s an online site that provides video programming for spiritual growth, alternative health, personal development, and expanded consciousness.
 Develop your intuition, learn about ancient civilizations and cultures, relieve stress and even delve into the occult.

 Please share this image on Pinterest